Congressional leaders hope to avoid a shutdown. But Ukraine aid is still unclear

 "My purpose was to express what I believe is the obvious truth, and that is that we must take care of America's needs first," Johnson told reporters after the meeting.

-- an emergency funding bill that includes aid to Ukraine and Israel, and
+- An emergency funding bill that includes aid to Ukraine and Israel.

 Johnson says he is focused on the border